raiguard/fmm/README.md

 A CLI mod manager for Factorio.
 Easily download and enable mods, sync with save files or log file checksums, and upload mod zip files to the portal.

+This project is undergoing heavy refactoring at the moment, so many features are broken and/or missing.

+## Installation

+Clone the repository, and run `go install`.
+Requires [Go](https://go.dev) 1.20 or newer.

+Distribution packages will be available once the project is stable.

 ## Usage

 ```